DragonRidersUnite/book/src/04-target-practice.md

 {{#include code/chapter_04/06_score_tracking/app/main.rb:21:27}}
 ```

-In our collision detection loop, when we delete the target and fireball, add `1` to our score:
+In our collision detection loop, when we hit the target and fireball, add `1` to our score:

 ``` ruby
 {{#include code/chapter_04/06_score_tracking/app/main.rb:72:75}}